 So, how does this apply to your sales negotiation?

 Here are some tips on finding balance and not overstepping your bounds:

 Remember – your outcome for base and OTE negotiations is going to be partially tied to a cost-of-sales formula.
 You need to make the company you work for money and what you ask for is going to be part of an equation tied to quota.
 If you are too expensive relative to what you bring in, you will ultimately not be there for long.
 If you ask for too much you may lose credibility in the process and ultimately may lose out on the job.

-Say, in your previous role, you were on a 100k base and 200k OTE and you did 50% of the quota of $1m, which means your prior cost of sale was a 150/500 or 30%.
+Say, in your previous role, you were on a 100k base and 200k OTE and you did 50% of quota of $1m, that means your prior cost of sale was a 150/500 or 30%.
 That is high and means you didn’t really prove your value at that current salary level.

 That basically means you are not in a strong position to ask for an increase to, say, $125k base and 250k OTE.
 If you still end up getting that salary increase, be prepared to accept a quota of $1.25m in the knowledge that you haven’t proven your ability to sell beyond 40% of that higher number.

 Quite simply: Be careful what you ask for!
 Be logical in your ask.